Soccer-Chelsea not distracted by sanctions on director Tenenbaum, says Tuchel | Sports-Games

 "Right now, it's not a further distraction.
 It's just one more of the same time...
 It's about the sale and the board, that process.
 "It's no new subject so for me, from my point of view, that here at the training ground it is far from as big a distraction as you may think when you see it on TV as breaking news."

+GALLAGHER INELIGIBLE Tuchel said he had apologised to loanee Conor Gallagher with Chelsea not allowing Palace to field him in Sunday's match.

 "I had the chance to speak to Conor and I could see his frustration.
-We met some weeks ago, after the international break, we ran into each other by coincidence and we had a chat and I apologised because I know how competitive he is," Tuchel said.
+We met some weeks ago... we ran into each other by coincidence and we had a chat and I apologised because I know how competitive he is," Tuchel said.
 "It's the way it is.
 We play to win the game and the rules were clear when we made the loan.
 I can understand the disappointment of Conor."

+Palace boss Patrick Vieira also said Gallagher was disappointed but that he understood the rules.
+"He's in a good place... these are the rules and we have to play by them.
+We will have another player playing and having different options.
+I'm not worried about players coming in," he said.

+Palace have never won the FA Cup but Vieira has lifted the trophy five times as a player.
+"The message to the players and fans is to enjoy the day.
+We had a really good week of preparation and we will be ready," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)